-We talk a lot about exchange-traded funds and notes on this website; however, a lot of ETFs use indexes as their underlying benchmarks, so it is equally important to understand the different types of indexes as well.
-After all, your ETF investing strategy depends on them.
-So for this article, we wanted to touch on weighted and unweighted indexes, mainly the three major types: price-weighted, value-weighted, and pure unweighted.
+Many Exchange Traded Funds (ETFs) use indexes as their underlying benchmarks, so it is equally important to understand the different types of indexes.
+Your ETF investing strategy depends on them.
+The three main types of indexes are price-weighted, value-weighted, and pure unweighted.

 With a price-weighted index, the index trading price is based on the trading prices of the individual securities (stocks) that comprise the index basket (known as components).

-One of the most popular price-weighted stocks is the Dow Jones Industrial Average (DIJA), which consists of 30 different components.
-In this index, the higher price stocks move the index more than those with lower trading prices, ergo price-weighted.
+One of the most popular price-weighted indexes is the Dow Jones Industrial Average (DJIA), which consists of 30 different components.
+In this index, the higher-priced stocks move the index more than those with lower trading prices, ergo price-weighted.

 In the case of a value-weighted index, the amount of outstanding shares comes into play.
-To determine the weight of each stock in a value-weighted index, the basic formula (without getting too complex for demonstrative purposes) is to multiply the price of the stock by the amount of outstanding shares (price x shares outstanding).
+To determine the weight of each stock in a value-weighted index, the basic formula (without getting too complex for demonstrative purposes) is to multiply the price of the stock by the number of outstanding shares.

-So, in a value-weighted stock, ABC would have more impact in the movement of the index, but in a price-weighted stock, it would have less value since its price is lower.
-Some examples of value-weighted indexes are the popular MSCI family of strategy indexes.
+So, in a value-weighted index, ABC would have more impact in the movement of the index, but in a price-weighted one, it would have less value since its price is lower.
+Some examples of value-weighted indexes, sometimes called capitalization-weighted indexes, are the popular MSCI family of strategy indexes.

-The third variation of weighted indexes is the unweighted index.
-All stocks, regardless of share volumes or price have an equal impact on the index price.
-The price change in the index is based on the return percentage of each component.
-Let’s use an example:
+The third variation of weighted indexes is the unweighted index, which some call the equal-weighted.
+All stocks, regardless of share volumes or price, have an equal impact on the index price.
+The price change in the index is based on the percentage return of each component.

 This calculation is based on an arithmetic average, but some unweighted indexes will use a geometric average calculation as well.
 So then the formula would change to (1.5 + 1.1 + 1.15) [1/3].
 Typically, the geometric formula will generate a slightly lower percentage than the arithmetic formula, but still should be relatively close.